JuliaPlots/PlotlyKaleido.jl/README.md

 p2 = PlotlyJS.plot(PlotlyJS.scatter(x = rand(10)))

-# Kaleido is agnostic about which package you use to make Plotly plots!
+# PlotlyKaleido is agnostic about which package you use to make Plotly plots!
-Kaleido.savefig(p1, "plot1.png")
+PlotlyKaleido.savefig(p1, "plot1.png")
-Kaleido.savefig(p2, "plot2.png")
+PlotlyKaleido.savefig(p2, "plot2.png")
 ```